BemiHQ/BemiDB/README.md

 - **Run complex analytical queries like it's your Postgres database**.
 Without worrying about performance impact and indexing.
 - **Simplify your data stack down to a single binary**.
 No complex setup, no data movement, no weird acronyms like CDC, ETL, DW.
 - **Integrate with Postgres-compatible tools and services**.
 Querying and visualizing data with BI tools, notebooks, and ORMs.
 - **Automatically centralize all data in a data lakehouse**.
-Using Iceberg tables with Parquet data files on object storage.
+Using Iceberg tables with Parquet data files in object storage.
 - **Continuously archive data from your Postgres database**.
 Keeping and querying historical data without affecting the main database.

 ## Quickstart